syncfusion/blazor-docs/src/schedule/scheduler/views.md

 By default the timeline year view orientation is set to Horizontal view.
 In this following code example, the timeline year view is set with vertical orientation.

->The Scheduler has the following limitations with Timeline Year View
->1.
-Drag and Drop over the appointments.
->2.
-Resizing the Scheduler events.

 ```csharp
 @using Syncfusion.Blazor.Schedule